Some Recyclers Give Up On Recycling Old Monitors And TVs

 Chuck it all in the Grand Canyon.
 Plenty of room in there, believe me folks, it's yuuuuge.

+Oh, sorry.
+That was the before time in the long long ago.
+The new Environmental Destruction Agency (EDA) will just dump them in somebody's river.

-send em to Hawaii (Score:2)
+send em to Hawaii (Score:3)

 Re: (Score:2)